 Yes.
 Cloud AI transmits non-public personal information (NPI) to third-party infrastructure, creating structural GLBA Safeguards Rule (16 CFR Part 314) compliance risk.
 The rule requires financial institutions to maintain comprehensive security programs protecting customer NPI - cloud processing introduces vendor dependency that undermines this control.
 On-premises AI hardware from Island Mountain eliminates third-party transmission entirely.

-Island Mountain hardware supports loan document review, KYC/AML analysis, regulatory reporting, fraud detection, customer correspondence drafting, and investment analysis.
-The system runs DeepSeek V4-Flash for complex multi-document analysis and regulatory synthesis, and Llama 3.1 70B for general drafting tasks.
-All processing occurs on NVIDIA H100 or H200 GPUs inside your facility.
+Island Mountain builds workflows for loan document review, KYC and AML analysis, regulatory reporting, fraud detection support, customer correspondence drafting, and investment analysis.
+The system runs current open-weight models, and custom models we build for your firm, for analysis and drafting.
+All processing occurs on your own hardware inside your facility.

-No. The system ships pre-configured and ready to use through a web browser.
+No. The system is configured and air-gapped before it lands through a web browser.
 Setup requires racking the server, connecting power and network, and opening a browser.
 30 days of hands-on support are included.
 Ongoing maintenance is standard Linux server administration.

-Island Mountain is a hardware company, not a compliance authority.
+Island Mountain is an engineering practice, not a compliance authority.
 References to GLBA, PCI DSS, SEC regulations, or related financial compliance frameworks on this page reflect factual descriptions of data handling mechanics - not legal, regulatory, or compliance advice.
 Consult qualified counsel for compliance determinations specific to your organization and jurisdiction.

 Regional bank processing 500 loan applications per month.
 Every document stays on our servers.
 GLBA compliance is no longer a question mark.